SpaceFozzy/spacefozzy.github.io/_posts/2025-01-09-illustrating-literature.md

 ### Character Consistency

 A well-known shortcoming of the current state of image generation is the struggle for consistency in characters between images (and now video).
 It's a  stubborn problem that is currently a focus among AI content creation communities.
 While diffusion models can be fined-tuned on faces and characters, the fine details of clothing are not so easily controlled from one image to the next.
 Consistent faces are relatively achievable, but collars disappear, buttons re-align, and pockets run amok, requiring the attention of a capable digital artist to bring them into harmony.
-The progress here has been interesting to follow:
+The progress here towards better "personalization" has been interesting to follow:

 * [Textual Inversions](https://arxiv.org/pdf/2208.01618), given a few images, will find an embedding that represents them and provide you with a new token for that embedding to be used in your prompts, evoking that concept in future generations.